CitiesSkylinesMods/AdditiveShader/ASSETS.md

    * On that following day, it will eventually turn off, at **Off time**
    * Rinse, wash, repeat.

-Time-based shaders are updated every few frames, so the actual on/off time in-game might be delayed by a few seconds, because reasons.
+Time-based shader updates are spread across frame, so the actual on/off time in-game might be delayed a little.

-If your **On** and **Off** times are very close together, it's possible the shader won't even appear, because it might reach 'off time' before it's been turned on!
+> If your **On** and **Off** times are extremely close together, it's possible the shader won't appear, because it might reach 'off time' before it's been turned on!

 #### Twilight shaders